 Licensing Oracle Software in the Cloud Computing Environment

-The Oracle cloud licensing policy document is named “Licensing Oracle Software in the Cloud Computing Environment.”
+The Oracle cloud licensing policy document is titled “Licensing Oracle Software in the Cloud Computing Environment.”

 Vendor Coverage